hegerdes/homepage/content/blog/2026-01-gateway-api-exp-1.md

 ![Gateway-API Role Diagram](https://gateway-api.sigs.k8s.io/images/resource-model.png)

-Gateway-API introduces a stricter role-base approach.
+Gateway-API introduces a stricter role-based approach.
 It has a mental model of *how does what* and which resources can be referenced from where.
 It's `HTTPRoute` supports native routing via hostname, header, path or query parameters.
 All well defined in its core API but still extendable via filters.
 Apart from HTTP routing, Gateway-API also proposes `GRPCRoutes`, `TLSRoutes`, `TCPRoutes` and `UDPRoutes`.
 While some of these are still experimental, having a well-defined, vendor-agnostic spec for all these use-cases is a killer feature.

 ## How does this affect Developers and Admins?